peterSupport/SearchCenterSupport/readme16Base.md

 Swipe Right: Brings the text from either clipboard or the search history, if search field is empty.
 Left-Edge Swipe: Brings the left side menu.
 You may use the button on the top left hand corner to do the same thing.
 Right-Edge Swipe: Brings the search history.

+#### Search History
+You may use the following gestures to bring up the search history screen.
+1. Right-Edge Swipe
+2. the Button on the left side of the suggestions bar
+3. Double tapping on the search action area when   Suggestion is off.

 ### Done Button on the Keyboard
 Done Button on the keyboard launches either the default search action or the continuous search action.
 You can set which on the side menu.